 Enter these fantastic hen party ideas for small groups.

-1) Hire a house for a silent disco (and bring celebrity guests)
+1. Hire a house for a silent disco (and bring celebrity guests)

-You can add the classic hen party butler in the buff or go highbrow but still keep it fun by streaming cameos purchased of celebrities for the bride!
+You can add the classic hen party butler in the buff or go highbrow but keep it fun by streaming cameos purchased of celebrities for the bride!
 Don’t forget to pack all the tech you need to share on a big screen and have fun scripting.

-2) Ice skating disco
+1. Ice skating disco

-3) Enjoy an emo moment or a tribute band session
+1. Enjoy an emo moment or a tribute band session

-4) Glamping
+1. Glamping

 A night or two in a canvas hideaway, and you’re likely to come away feeling refreshed, not drained.

-5) Join a craft session
+1. Join a craft session

-There’s often a focus on doing something as one gaggle, but your small hen party group has the benefit that it can join a class with others on it if you book sooner.
-The benefits include meeting new people, learning a new skill, and paying far reduced fees than you would on a private hire.
-Search Eventbrite for classes in an area and look well in advance to secure all the spaces you need.
+The benefits include meeting new people, learning a new skill, and paying a far reduced fee than you would on a private hire.
+Search Eventbrite for classes in an area and look well in advance to secure all the spaces you nee

 Funny hen party ideas

-6) Learn fishing
+1. Learn fishing

 Did you know that women now account for 37 percent of anglers in the U.S.A.—the highest level on record?

 According to a recent report by the Recreational Boating and Fishing Foundation (RBFF), 19.4 million women went fishing in 2021.
 That’s 1.6 million women getting out on the boat, or lake for the first time!
-Yes, ladies.
+Yes ladies!

-7) Hold and walk with a hawk
+1. Walk with a hawk

-So long, common pigeon – this hen party is all about the hawks.
-An excellent ice breaker and one to remember forever, there are a range of places to enjoy falconry experiences, whether you can hold them, walk with them, meet bird experts and also get some amazing photos.
 Have a look online to see the best location for you.
-While you can’t hold a gin and tonic and a hawk, you can get that nice outdoorsy feeling without too much extreme movement – so you still have energy for dancing later.
+While you can’t hold a g&t and a hawk, you can get that nice outdoorsy feeling without too much extreme movement – so you still have energy for dancing later.

-8) Star gazing
+1. Star gazing

-9) Learn to snowboard
+1. Learn to snowboard

-10) Psychic reading
+1. Psychic reading

-11) Bring a colour party
+1. Bring a colour party

-12) Challenges and a charity shop dress up
+1. Challenges and a charity shop dress up

 Then it’s time to take to the town.
-You can take part in a range of fun challenges ;
+You can take part in a range of fun challenges;

 (In short – any game that you played at school becomes amazing when aided by grown-up beverages.)